cartermp/TestingWithFSharp/README.md

 # Unit testing with F# demo

-Demo code for my ON.NET show about unit testing with F#
+Demo code for my ON.NET show about unit testing with F#.

+Borrowed heavily from the excellent @swlaschin's article on property based testing with F#.

 ## Prerequisites